TensorPlan and the Few Actions Lower Bound for Planning in MDPs under Linear Realizability of Optimal Value Functions: Lower bound (the proof of Theorem )

 Our next lemma shows that for any planner the probability of a bad event has an absolute lower bound.
-This follows from using our previous lemma that relates a game under $\stheta^\star$ with game $0$ and then using the previous lemma.
+We use the previous lemma to show that for any planner there exists a $\stheta^\star$ such that the probability of the corresponding bad event is lower bounded in game $0$, and then we apply Lemma~\ref{lem:7-8-m0-to-mtheta} to get a lower bound for the same event in game $\stheta^\star$.

 \begin{lemma} For any abstract planner $\aplan$ there exists $\stheta^\star\in W^\star$ such that

 \end{lemma} \begin{proof} For any $\hat \stheta\in W^\star$, under event $\left(E_n^{\hat\stheta}\right)^c$, either there exists $t\in[n\vmin (N-1)]$ such that $\diff(\stheta^t_{L_t-1}, \hat\stheta)<\sd/4$ or $\diff(\stheta^t_{L_t}, \hat\stheta)< \sd/4$, or for some $i\in[8]$, $\diff(\stheta^N_i, \hat\stheta)<\sd/4$.
 That is, $\left(E_n^{\hat\stheta}\right)^c \subset \{ \hat \stheta \in Z \}$ where